stephenh/stephenh.github.com/_posts/2012-11-31-one-click-vnc.markdown

 2. They don't support Linux.

    Um...wtf?
-All Copilot did was pay some intern to bundle a VNC client/server into Window EXEs, hook up some admittedly vary useful firewall poking scheme via their remote servers, and hey, they have a product.
+All Fog Creek did was pay some intern to bundle a VNC client/server into Window EXEs, hook up some admittedly vary useful firewall poking scheme via their remote servers, and hey, they have a product.

    Which, fair enough, smart business execution...but Copilot *is* VNC and VNC is from the Linux ecosystem--so, seriously, just let me fire up TightVNC, even if on my end I have to, oh no, type in a crazy host name and port number.
 Whatever.